-Sabrina is interested in studying how people form and maintain friendships and romantic relationships through the use of technology.
+Huang is interested in studying how people form and maintain friendships and romantic relationships through the use of technology.

-Mufan’s research focuses on the psychology of communication technology, which involves the examination of interpersonal dynamics in computer-mediated communication (CMC) and social media affordances.
+Luo’s research focuses on the psychology of communication technology, which involves the examination of interpersonal dynamics in computer-mediated communication (CMC) and social media affordances.

 Mieczkowski is interested in the connections between language and technology use, such as perceptions of affect in texting or the content of messages across social media platforms.